mplewis/freevite/NOTES.md

   - [ ] Event deleted
 - [ ] Separate critical from mktg noti
 - [ ] Remind people to confirm email if it's sitting around unconfirmed for 24h
+- [x] Diff dates in `notify` so that they are omitted when unchanged
 - [x] Make please confirm email box more prominent
 - [x] `View details for My Big Fat Very Long Event Title` button text is too long for mobile
 - [x] Unify email and Discord notifications